spuder/spuder.github.io/_posts/2015-07-16-make-a-kniferc-file.markdown

 Ensure that there is nothing in the default ~/.chef/knife.rb

 Have a better way to handle this problem?
 Please let me know.

+**Update**

+The one downside to this apporach is that `berks` doesn't have an easy way to switch between config files.

+Perhaps a better alternative is to use this? [https://gist.github.com/kevinkarwaski/1860681](https://gist.github.com/kevinkarwaski/1860681)